Mt Whitney - High Camp timberlinetrails.net

 quickly be put into a life threatening situation if improperly prepared for bad weather.

-Next, is lightening.
+Next, is lightning.
 If you detect a thunderstorm developing, vacate the summit and high ridges at once.
 The

-first recorded fatality on Mt Whitney was due to lightening.
+first recorded fatality on Mt Whitney was due to lightning.

 Many inexperienced hikers come to Mt Whitney each year and try for the summit only to end up in pain and

 failure.
 As mentioned on the main Whitney page, 2 out of 3 people who attempt the summit do not make it,